-The Trustee's statement on the governance of climate-change risks and opportunities was finalised in May 2022.
+The Trustee's statement on the governance of climate-change risks and opportunities was finalised in May 2022 and updated in February 2025.

 The Trustee of the Cummins UK Pension Plan (the Trustee) has ultimate responsibility for ensuring effective governance of climate-change risks and opportunities in relation to the Cummins UK Pension Plan (the Plan).
 This statement documents the governance processes the Trustee has put in place to ensure that it has oversight of the climate-related risks and opportunities relevant to the Plan, and that it can be confident that its statutory and fiduciary obligations are being met.